 What materials do I need to bring?

-- A travel coffee/tea tumbler and a water bottle.
+- A travel coffee tumbler and a water bottle if you’d like.

 Anything else I need to know?

 - There is a hot tub and an unheated swimming pool on the conference center grounds.
 If you’d like to swim during your free time, bring a swimsuit and your own towel.